jdc-cunningham/reader-tube/DEVLOG.md

 - [ ] the anime character eats the text, literally takes it off the DOM page now that would be neat
   - this would be an injected extension though

+### 05/09/2024

+9:38 PM

+My life is imploding

+But let's work on this random app

+Feeling of "accomplishment" before I return back to my living nightmare of a job

+It's not terrible...
+I'm just not paid enough for my debts and it's doing the same shit over and over again

+But... my body has gotten fit again which I like that... but I question is it for me or to try and get someone to notice me

+This and more at 6

+9:41 PM

+the audio alert thing I have done before in my "crypto-alerts-and-tools" project

+I cannot focus at all right now, micro binge ate

+feeling down, worked out though at least, keeping that habit going

+9:57 PM

+Sidetracked, cutting my nails real quick, my hands are dry af... gross

+I will engage the Kornholio and make this bare minimal MVP

 ### 05/08/2024

 7:04 PM